-In this blog, we’ll be exploring the best tips to recession-proof your real estate investments, along with giving you our expert recommendations on what to invest in during a recession.
+In this blog, we will explore the best tips for recession-proofing your real estate investments and give you our expert recommendations on what to invest in during a recession.

-The National Bureau of Economic Research (NBER) defines recession as “a period where there is significant decline in economic activity that is spread across the economy and lasts more than a few months.”
-Recessions do have substantial consequences on the housing market and real estate investments – when the economy is not doing well, it might lead to fewer people having enough money to buy houses.
-Thus, with higher supply, and lower demand, properties might stay on the market for a very long time leading to a fall in their values.
-Also, due to less money, if people can’t pay their loans, the rate of mortgage foreclosures and delinquencies might increase.
-So, how to build a real estate portfolio in such testing times?
+The National Bureau of Economic Research (NBER) defines a recession as “a period where there is a significant decline in economic activity spread across the economy and lasts more than a few months.”
+Recessions have substantial consequences on the housing market and real estate investments.
+When the economy is not doing well, it might lead to fewer people having enough money to buy houses.
+Thus, with higher supply and lower demand, properties might stay on the market for long, leading to a fall in their values.
+Also, if people cannot pay their loans, the rate of mortgage foreclosures and delinquencies might increase due to less money.
+So, how do you build a real estate portfolio in such testing times?
 By investing in types of properties that yield profits, no matter the scenario.

 Best Investments During Recession